NeuraLSP: A Neural Spectral Preconditioner for Accelerating PDE Solvers: Mathematical Preliminaries

-where $\mathcal{D}$ is a differential operator, $\mathbf{\Omega}\subset\mathbb{R}^n$ is a bounded domain with $\partial\Omega$ being the boundary.
-However, many PDEs lack analytical solutions and must therefore be solved numerically.
-This is typically done by reformulating the problem as a linear system:
+\textbf{PDE Discretization and Linear Systems.} \quad Let $\Omega \subset \mathbb{R}^d$ be a bounded domain with boundary $\partial \Omega$.
+We consider a boundary-value problem in the form of

-where $\mathbf{A}\in\mathbb{R}^{n\times n}$, $\mathbf{u},\mathbf{f}\in\mathbb{R}^n$.
-There are different ways to construct $\mathbf{A}$ depending on the method used.
-For regularly shaped grids, we can use finite-difference methods \cite{Thomas1995}; for conservation methods, finite-volume methods \cite{Leveque1992}; and, for irregularly shaped grids, finite-element methods \cite{BrennerScott2008}.
+where $\mathcal{D}$ is a differential operator and $f$ is a prescribed source term.
+In many scientific-computing applications, analytical solutions are unavailable, and the PDE must be solved numerically.
+After discretization, the problem is typically reduced to a sparse linear system